Panos997/Projects/Fashion Image Classification Using Deep Learning/README.md

 - Activation functions
 - Dropout rate
 - Learning rate
+- Batch size
 - Optimizer type
+- Kernel initializer

 The MLP models provide a useful baseline for the classification task.
+They help show how a fully connected neural network performs when the spatial structure of the image is not directly preserved.

 ### Convolutional Neural Network